 About Us

 The Wildlife Society is an international non-profit scientific and educational association dedicated to excellence in wildlife stewardship through science and education.
 Our mission is to enhance the ability of wildlife professionals and wildlife students to conserve diversity, sustain productivity, and ensure responsible use of wildlife resources and their habitats.
-The Western Section of The Wildlife Society is comprised of over 1000 wildlife managers, biologists, ecologists, and students from California, Nevada, Hawaii, and Guam all devoted to the sustainable conservation of wildlife in the western United States region.
-There are 8 geographic Chapters and 7 student Chapters that make up the Western Section.
+The Western Section of The Wildlife Society is comprised of over 1000 wildlife managers, biologists, ecologists, and students from the States of California, Nevada, and Hawaii.
+Our range also includes the Commonwealth of the Northern Mariana Islands, Territories of American Samoa and Guam, and the Freely Associated States of the Federated States of Micronesia, Palau, and Republic of the Marshall Islands.
+Our members are all devoted to the sustainable conservation of wildlife within our region.
+There are eight geographic Chapters and seven student Chapters that make up the Western Section.

 In order to promote sustainable management of wildlife resources the Western Section hosts numerous workshops for wildlife professionals and students to provide the latest in wildlife techniques and offer specialized training for special status species.
 Check out all upcoming meetings and workshops on our new events page.
 In addition the Western Section holds an annual meeting where wildlife professionals, students, and other wildlife enthusiasts share their latest information in the wildlife management field.